Dino-Lu/C_Piscine/README.md

 2. **Manage Your Time**: Start early, especially with projects like C00 and C01.
 3. **Use Peer Reviews**: Evaluating others' code is a great way to learn.
 4. **Get Comfortable with VIM**: Exams may not have VSCode available.
-5. **Participate in Rushes**: At least one is required, and they help with problem-solving.
+5. **Participate in Group Projects**: At least one is required, and they help with problem-solving.

 ## Exam Guide